© Danny Catt

 Even more amazing?
 Myna’s film, Qipisa.
 It’s about the camp on Baffin Island where she spent the first thirteen years of her life—and about her efforts, later in life, to reconnect with that place and her people.
 She lit a qulliq (a traditional Inuit stone lamp), passed out popcorn, and showed the movie in the Nautilus Lounge.
 Afterwards, someone asked what she planned to do with the movie.

 She mentioned she was keen to distribute it, but hadn’t yet found funds.
-Instantly, passengers took up a collection.
+Instantly, guests took up a collection.
 Tears flowed.
 By the trip’s end, more than $5,000 would be raised.

 Digges Islands / Cape Wolstenholme